Malaguth/skill-tracking/doc/industry_trends.md

 # Relevant Industry Trends for Skill-Tracking Software Project

 The team working on the skill-tracking software project should be aware of several key industry trends that could influence the project's direction and success.
+These trends are essential so that, when compatible with the current moment, they facilitate communication, understanding, and project production.

 ## Artificial Intelligence and Machine Learning